niradler/policyer/docs/Checks.md

 - utility : every [lodash](https://lodash.com/docs/) methods
 - utilityProps : Array - array of parameters to pass to the utility function
 - value : any - value to compare

+you can add condition for steps:

+fields:

+- [and/or] : Step[] - step condition

 ### Examples